lenushealth/docs/getting_started/authorization.md

 With appropriate scope, an access token can be used to:

 * Read and write Samples with the [DataServer API](TODO)
-* Get user identity information from the IdentityServer's `userinfo` endpoint
+* Get user identity information from the IdentityServer's OpenID Connect `userinfo` endpoint
 * Perform [Agent](TODO) tasks with the IdentityServer's [Agency API](TODO)

 In all three cases, the access token should be embedded into the HTTP request headers of a call to the DataServer using _Bearer Authorization_:

 ```
-Authorization: Bearer <access_token>
+Authorization: Bearer ACCESSTOKEN
 ```

+Where `ACCESSTOKEN` is the access token.

 ## Scope

-TODO - where does this go
+TODO - where does this go?

 Authorzation is based on OpenID scopes.